Discount Disneyland Tickets Deals [2024-2025]

 Discount: Varies - Difficulty: None - Risk: None

-Disneyland occasionally offers discounts directly.
+Disneyland regularly offers discounts directly.
 The Disneyland offers page is here, and we recommend you scroll through the list, don’t use filters, as they may miss some deals.

 Usually, these are matched or beaten by the ticket brokers we discussed above, which means these will rarely be a great option.
 One example of a good deal though was the annual passholders ticket deals for friends that beat the deals available to the general public.